Kovokar/Kovokar/README.md

 <br />

 <p align="center">
-  <h3> I'm 21 years old Full-Stack developer from India.</h3>
+  <h3> I'm 18 years old Full-Stack developer from Brasil.</h3>
 </p>

  - 🥀 Learning Go and React.js

- - <i>with Javascript, Typescript, React and 69 others.</i>
+ - <i>with Javascript, Typescript, Vue and others.</i>

- - 🔭 SpaceX FanBoi, die for space😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - I have an interest in Offensive Cybersecurity.

- - I do fullstack and a bit of everything :heart:
+ - I do FullStack, with an emphasis on backEnd.

  - All About living life at its best.